apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

     switch sendResult {
     case .produceMore:
-       // Trigger more production
+       // Trigger more production in the underlying system

     case .enqueueCallback(let callbackToken):
+        // There are enough values in the channel already.
+We need to enqueue
-        source.enqueueCallback(token: callbackToken, onProduceMore: { result in
+        // a callback to get notified when we should produce more. source.enqueueCallback(token: callbackToken, onProduceMore: { result in
             switch result {
             case .success:
-                // Trigger more production
-            case .failure(let error):
+                // Trigger more production in the underlying system case .failure(let error):
                 // Terminate the underlying producer
             }
         })
     }
 } catch {
-    // `send(contentsOf:)` throws if the asynchronous stream already terminated }
+    // `send(contentsOf:)` throws if the channel already terminated }
 ```

 The above API offers the most control and highest performance when bridging a
-synchronous producer to an asynchronous sequence.
-First, you have to send
+synchronous producer to a `MultiProducerSingleConsumerChannel`.
+First, you have
-values using the `send(contentsOf:)` which returns a `SendResult`.
-The result
+to send values using the `send(contentsOf:)` which returns a `SendResult`.
+The
-either indicates that more values should be produced or that a callback should
+result either indicates that more values should be produced or that a callback
-be enqueued by calling the `enqueueCallback(callbackToken: onProduceMore:)`
+should be enqueued by calling the `enqueueCallback(callbackToken:
-method.
-This callback is invoked once the backpressure strategy decided that
+onProduceMore:)` method.
+This callback is invoked once the backpressure strategy
-more values should be produced.
-This API aims to offer the most flexibility with
+decided that more values should be produced.
+This API aims to offer the most
-the greatest performance.
-The callback only has to be allocated in the case
+flexibility with the greatest performance.
+The callback only has to be allocated
-where the producer needs to be suspended.
+in the case where the producer needs to pause production.

 Additionally, the above API is the building block for some higher-level and
 easier-to-use APIs to send values to the channel.
 Below is an